California Health Sciences University Unlawful Discrimination, Harassment, Sexual Misconduct, and Title IX Policy and Procedures

 • Training or other educational requirements, such as an assigned reading, a research or reflective paper, attendance at an educational seminar or program, or similar activity;

-• Assistance from check-ins with campus safety or security personnel;
+• Assistance from or check-ins with campus safety or security personnel;

 • Mandatory or voluntary counseling;